The following post is from Bernice Wood of Living the Balanced Life: Tips for Hosting a Peaceful Thanksgiving Dinner

 The internet abounds with lots of different recipes to try for the upcoming holiday season.
 There are so many things I want to make!
 When I am surfing the web and come across something I want to look at further, I save it to my Evernote folder specifically for holiday recipes.
 Depending on the complexity of the dish, you may decide to give it a try before Thanksgiving, to make sure it turns out just right!

 Make sure you have your menu settled the week before Thanksgiving and get your shopping done as early as possible.
-Double check your recipes and ingredients when you get home to make sure you have everything you need.
+Double-check your recipes and ingredients when you get home to make sure you have everything you need.
 You don’t want to send hubby on a grocery store run at 10 pm on Wednesday evening!
+Check with your guests to see if any have special diet restrictions or food allergies.

 This week, dig out all of those larger serving dishes that only get used this time of the year.
 Make sure you have what you need so you have time to make purchases or ask a family member to bring theirs!